tlannigan/modded-minecraft-guide/src/common-issues.md

     - Make sure you have a discrete GPU (such as Nvidia or AMD) to have the best experience playing modded Minecraft.
 If you don't you may run into issues, especially playing on larger modpacks.

 - Many modern modpacks come with the Spark mod pre-installed (and if not, install it in your modpack's `mods` folder).
-Load into your world and follow these steps (note that these commands are different than the server commands):
+Load into your world and follow these steps:

-    - Run `/sparkc profiler start`
+    - Run `/spark profiler start`

     - Play the game for a minute

-    - Run `/sparkc profiler stop`
+    - Run `/spark profiler stop`

 ## My game crashed and I have a file called `hs_err_pidXXXX.log` in my modpack folder now